Jhajibhaskar/Papaya-Fruit-Multiple-Disease-Classification-using-DL-Techniques/README.md

 ### 2. Model Selection and Evaluation:
 #### Initial Evaluation
 We initially developed a custom Convolutional Neural Network (CNN) architecture, which yielded:<br>
-Training Accuracy: 76.41%<br>
+➼Training Accuracy: 76.41%<br>
-Testing Accuracy: 60.33%
+➼Testing Accuracy: 60.33%

-➢We evaluated eight pre-trained models to determine the best architecture for our classification task:
+➢Recognizing the potential of pre-trained models, we experimented with eight established architectures for our classification task:
 1. AlexNet<br>
 2. DenseNet<br>
 3. EfficientNet<br>